Puncak Trikora: Geology

-caused by oblique collision between the Australian and Pacific plates and is made of middle Miocene limestones.
+caused by an oblique collision between the Australian and Pacific plates and is made of middle Miocene limestones.

 History

 The navigable Noord River made the mountain more accessible than the other snow-covered peaks of Dutch New Guinea and the Dutch organized a series of scientific expeditions in the early 20th century to reach the equatorial eternal snow and climb the mountain.
 The leader of the first two expeditions was the diplomat and amateur biologist H.A.
 Lorentz.
-Each expedition was accompanied by soldiers, porters and dayaks, who were employed for their expertise with boat journeys.
+Each expedition was accompanied by soldiers, porters, and Dayaks, who were employed for their expertise with boat journeys.

-In July 1907, the first expedition established Camp Alkmaar near where the Noord River, since 1910 known as the Lorentz River, became unnavigable (4°40′S 138°42′E), but was unsuccessful in penetrating to the highest mountain range.
+In July 1907, the first expedition established Camp Alkmaar near where the Noord River, since 1910 known as the Lorentz River, became unnavigable (4°40′S 138°42′E), but was unsuccessful in penetrating the highest mountain range.
 The Second South New Guinea Expedition also used Camp Alkmaar, from where it left on October 9, 1909.
 A group of nine, including Lorentz and Jan Willem van Nouhuys, were the first to reach the eternal snow of New Guinea at a height of 4460 m on November 8, 1909.
-From the ridge they observed a large lake to the north, which Lorentz named Lake Habbema (4°08′S 138°40′E), after a member of the expedition.
+From the ridge, they observed a large lake to the north, which Lorentz named Lake Habbema (4°08′S 138°40′E), after a member of the expedition.
 No attempt was made to reach the Wilhelmina summit.
-The return trip was severe; with a loss of four expedition members, the explorers finally returned to Camp Alkmaar in mid-December.
+The return trip was severe; with the loss of four expedition members, the explorers finally returned to Camp Alkmaar in mid-December.

 The summit was first reached in 1913 during the Third South New Guinea Expedition, which lasted from September 1912 to April 1913 and followed the same route.
-It was led by Alphons Franssen Herderschee, an officer of the Royal Netherlands East Indies Army, and its aim was to research the soils, flora and fauna of the region that lay above 2,300 metres.
+It was led by Alphons Franssen Herderschee, an officer of the Royal Netherlands East Indies Army, and it aimed to research the soils, flora, and fauna of the region that lay above 2,300 metres.
 Other expedition members were the zoologist Gerard Martinus Versteeg, the botanist August Adriaan Pulle, the geologist Paul François Hubrecht, and J.B.
 Sitanala, an Indonesian GP.
 Herderschee also took over the role of ethnographer.
-Including soldiers, porters and dayaks, the baggage train had 241 members.
-They were divided up into several groups in order to carry out the different tasks in a time-effective way.
-Herderschee, Hubrecht and Versteeg formed the summit team, which reached the Wilhelminatop on 21 February 1913.
+Including soldiers, porters, and Dayaks, the baggage train had 241 members.
+They were divided up into several groups to carry out the different tasks in a time-effective way.
+Herderschee, Hubrecht, and Versteeg formed the summit team, which reached the Wilhelminatop on 21 February 1913.

-The 1920-1922 Central New Guinea Expedition had as goal to reach the mountain from the north coast over a route partially explored in a 1914 military expedition.
-On February 7, 1920 the first exploration, under leadership of A.J.A. van Overeem started at the mouth of the Mamberamo and followed the Idenburg River.
+The 1920-1922 Central New Guinea Expedition had as its goal to reach the mountain from the north coast over a route partially explored in a 1914 military expedition.
+On February 7, 1920, the first exploration, under the leadership of A.J.A. van Overeem started at the mouth of the Mamberamo and followed the Idenburg River.
 In October, they had climbed across the Doorman Mtns and reached the upper Swart Valley (now Toli Valley).
 Here they made first contact with the Lani people (a.k.a. the Western Dani people), an agricultural people with whom they stayed for six weeks.
 Running out of time and food provisions, this expedition returned without climbing Wilhelmina.